lucatauer/skinpricer.com/README.md

 # skinpricer.com

-Best insights and data on virtual items
+This is the source code for skinpricer.com, which offers the best insights and numbers on skins and stickers from CSGO so that you can make the best decisions.